obhq/obliteration/README.md

 ### Get a homebrew application for testing

 If you don't have a PS4 application for testing you can download PS Scene Quiz for free [here](https://pkg-zone.com/details/LAPY10010).
-Once downloaded you need to extract the downloaded `pkg` to get the real content.
-You can use [LibOrbisPkg](https://github.com/OpenOrbis/LibOrbisPkg) to extract it.

 ## License